Kyza/linux-like-windows-terminal/README.md

 ---

-Configure your VSCode to run Git Bash, use the font you installed, and use UTF-8 encoding.
+Configure your VSCode to run Git Bash by default instead of Powershell, use the font you installed, and use UTF-8 encoding.